 How long time should you spend trying to get pregnant before seeking help?
 Provided you are not aware of any problem that is stopping you from getting pregnant, the following recommendations are usually given:

-Under 35 years old, give it a year Research shows that one has a chance of approximately 30 % of falling pregnant every cycle So it can take a couple of attempts Over 35, about 6 months Over 38, about three months You mustn't put off getting in touch with your gynecologist if you're over 40, or if you know that there might be something in your medical history that could obstruct a pregnancy
+Under 35 years old, give it a year.
+Research shows that one has a chance of approximately 30 % of falling pregnant every cycle.
+So it can take a couple of attempts.
+Over 35, about 6 months.
+Over 38, about three months.
+You mustn’t put off getting in touch with your gynaecologist if you’re over 40, or if you know that there might be something in your medical history that could obstruct a pregnancy.

-The first thing a gynecologist usually tries when a couple seek help for involuntary childlessness is hormones, in the form of pills, that guarantee ovulation For many, this will be enough to get pregnant
+The first thing a gynaecologist usually tries when a couple seeks help for involuntary childlessness is hormones, in the form of pills, that guarantee ovulation.
+For many, this will be enough to get pregnant.

-This part is an examination to make sure that there are no actual physical problems, such as there being a blockage somewhere In the first step this is done by means of a vaginal ultra sound examination Later on in the investigation contrast medium is added, and if anthing suspicious is found, keyhole surgery is carried out
+This part is an examination to make sure that there are no actual physical problems, such as there being a blockage somewhere.
+In the first step, this is done by means of a vaginal ultrasound examination.
+Later on in the investigation contrast medium is added, and if anything suspicious is found, keyhole surgery is carried out.

-Many couples actually get pregnant after the Fallopian tubes have been examined with contrast medium One reckons that this is due to the contrast medium flushing the tubes clean, and thus clearing the way
+Many couples actually get pregnant after the Fallopian tubes have been examined with a contrast medium.
+One reckons that this is due to the contrast medium flushing the tubes clean, thus clearing the way.

 A simple sperm test has a lot to say; are there too few of them?
 Do they move like they should?
-Should it become apparent that the sperm are a bit on the slow side, an insemination might be all that is needed to become pregnant; that the sperm are given a bit of a shove and a push, at the right moment
+Should it become apparent that the sperm is a bit on the slow side, an insemination might be all that is needed to become pregnant; the sperm is given a bit of a shove and a push, at the right moment.

-In as many as between 10 and 20 % of the cases, no real reason is found for there not being any children conceived In these cases IVF is a solution The method is used in all kinds of involuntary childlessnes
+In as many as between 10 and 20 % of the cases, no real reason is found for there not being any children conceived.
+In these cases, IVF is a solution.
+The method is used in all kinds of involuntary childlessness.